EvictionLab/eviction-lab-website/content/eviction-tracking/pittsburgh-pa.md

 {{< report_intro site_id="42003" data="/uploads/table.csv" >}}

 The state of Pennsylvania enacted a strong eviction moratorium that extended until August 31, 2020.
 Eviction filings related to nonpayment of rent were not accepted during that period, though courts did process previously-filed eviction cases.
-Eviction filings in Allegheny County (Pittsburgh) were down to nearly zero in April and May 2020, but increased by September 2020 following the end of the moratorium.
+Eviction filings in Pittsburgh were down to nearly zero in April and May 2020, but increased by September 2020 following the end of the moratorium.